delve-team/delve/README.md

         spectrum   : top-N eigenvalues of covariance matrix spectral   : spectral analysis (eigendist, neigendist, and spectrum)

+sat_method         : Method for calculating saturation.
+Use `cumvar99`, `simpson_di`, or `all`.
-include_conv       : bool, setting to False includes only linear layers verbose (bool)     : print saturation for every layer during training
+                        See https://github.com/justinshenk/playground for a comparison of how they work. include_conv       : bool, setting to False includes only linear layers verbose (bool)     : print saturation for every layer during training
 ```